rtsaad/CarND-Path-Planning-Project/README.md

 ### 4.3 Path Generation and Speed control

 The FSM defines, from a high-level point of view, the lane and the speed to be followed for every state.
 For instance, if the car is changing lane, the FSM will return a different one from the current lane.
-The same is for speed, the FSM will return for every state the target speed the ego car should follow.
+The same is for speed, the FSM will return for every state the target speed the ego car should follow (see file 'main.cpp' lines 255-260). .

 ```cpp
 vehicle.Update(car_x, car_y, car_s, car_d, car_yaw, car_speed, lane, ref_vel, prev_size*.02);